I believe in gentle parenting. I do not believe in yelling at, or shaming my children.

 Step 1: Breathe

 Take a step back.
 Close your eyes and take a deep breath.
-Gather your thoughts and calm yourself down.
+Gather your thoughts and calm yourself down which is possible thanks to products like CBD Gummies.
 You might need to physically walk out of the room for a moment to do this, but you can’t move on past this step until you are calm.

 Step 2: Explain